-After days of snowfall throughout the beginning of January 1982, the thaw has finally begun.
-While the snow is melting the work of the army and civil defence units carries on.
+The thaw has finally begun but event with the melting snow the work of the army and Civil Defence carries on.

 Although motorists were back on the road, ice patches made driving conditions even more treacherous.
 The Bray Road at Loughlinstown is now flooded causing traffic back-ups and delays in the area.